wwang1110/tts_study/KOKORO_MODEL_ANALYSIS.md

 Kokoro is a multilingual neural text-to-speech (TTS) system that converts text to natural-sounding speech across 9 different languages.
 The system uses a sophisticated pipeline combining phoneme-based text processing, neural acoustic modeling, and advanced vocoding techniques.

+**Note**: This analysis covers the inference-only implementation.
+The Kokoro repository contains pre-trained models and inference code, but does not include training scripts or loss functions.

 ## Supported Languages

 - **English**: American English (`a`) and British English (`b`)